 Given the importance of William of Orange to The Netherlands, you may wonder why the Dutch flag is not orange or at least partly orange.

-Orange used to be part of the Dutch flag in the early years of existence of the Netherlands when the Dutch flag was orange, white, and blue.
+Orange used to be part of the Dutch flag in the early years of the Netherlands when the Dutch flag was orange, white, and blue.
 Red replacing orange in The Dutch flag was a sign of the political dissociation between the House of Orange and the new Dutch Republic.

-The first use of orange as a symbol of The Netherlands dates back to 1572 when the Dutch rebels conquered the city of Den Briel in the war against Spain.
+The first use of orange as a symbol of The Netherlands dates back to 1572 when the Dutch troops conquered the city of Den Briel in the war against Spain.
 The inspiration for these colors came from the uniforms of William’s of Orange army wearing uniforms with these colors.

 However, orange did not remain part of the Dutch flag for long and was changed to red between 1630-1660.